Kasser Distillers: Founding and growth under Samuel Kasser (1943–1965)

-During the 1960s, the profitable company underwent significant expansion, adding 100,000 square feet to the Philadelphia plant in 1964, bringing the total plant area to 250,000 square feet.
-The company installed equipment capable of bottling 10,000 cases per day and constructed bonded warehouses with a capacity of 20,000 barrels for domestic whiskey aging, plus customs bonded warehouses for imported spirits.
+The company expanded during the 1960s, adding 100,000 square feet to the Philadelphia plant in 1964 to bring its total area to 250,000 square feet.
+It installed equipment capable of bottling 10,000 cases per day and built bonded warehouses with capacity for 20,000 barrels of aging domestic whiskey, along with customs bonded warehouses for imported spirits.